django/dsf-working-groups/active/community.md

 Answer the following questions here:

 - Who is eligible to join?
 Any volunteer, or are there specific requirements?
-  - At least a DSF member, ideally already holding an elevated role in the forum or Discord (or other community group)
+  - Anyone can join, but they at least need to be known within the community.
 - How do people who want to join sign up / volunteer / express interest?
-  - Message of the existing group
+  - Send one of the WG members a message on Discord or the Forum
 - How will decisions on adding/removing members be handled?
-  - Direct membership: new members may self-nominate; the WG will vote (50%+1) to approve/deny new members; the WG will directly vote on new Chair/Co-Chairs.
+  - Direct membership: new members may self-nominate; members will serve for a year minimum with the option to step out after each year.
+New members will get approved by existing members of the WG.

 ## Budget

 - How much money or spending discretion do you need?
   - None to begin with, however I would expect over time budget to get allocated for supporting the Forum and Discord  server.
+See below for [ideas](#budget-ideas)
 - How do you want that money allocated:
   - None to begin with.